floatingpixels/supabase-nuxt/README.md

 ### useSupabaseClient

 This composable can be used to make requests to the Supabase API.
-It's autoimported and ready to use in your components.
+It's auto-imported and ready to use in your components.
 It's using [supabase-js](https://github.com/supabase/supabase-js/) under the hood, it gives access to the [Supabase client](https://supabase.com/docs/reference/javascript/initializing) and all of its features.

 #### Database Request